paulvpop/drone-mapping-end-to-end-workflow/user_manual.md

 <img src="https://github.com/user-attachments/assets/b1f911b2-1089-450e-a746-6ec0dec89532" alt="flight-1-complete" width="500" height="225"> <br>

-**Step 18:** Now switch off the drone with a short single press and then a long press on the power button.
+**Step 18:** Now switch off the drone with a short single press and then a long press of the power button.

 **Step 19:** Replace the battery of the drone.
 Don't exit the Map Pilot Pro app.
 It will likely exit the current mission screen when the drone has been switched off, but when you click on 'New Mission' again, the flight path with the abandonment point will still be visible.

 **Step 20:** Click on the 'Upload' icon on the top right and it will upload the remaining flight path with the points for capturing the images.
 You may need to click on the unlock icon on the top left for this.

-**Step 21:** If you had kept the 'Movable Home Point' option under the 'Flight Control' settings turned on, you will get a error pop-up 'Movable Home Point Error' as the RC doesn't do any flight path related dynamic communication with the drone and instead uses the planned flight path with fixed home point that is uploaded.
+**Step 21:** If you had kept the 'Movable Home Point' option under the 'Flight Control' settings turned on, you will get a error pop-up 'Movable Home Point Error'.
 You can ignore the error and click on "Proceed".

 <img src="https://github.com/user-attachments/assets/26bf9002-4a99-4ccd-a9e7-f6ab1628608a" alt="movable-home-point-error" width="500" height="225">
 <img src="https://github.com/user-attachments/assets/e8cb3fd2-52a0-4584-884a-ccf60f0bfb2b" alt="settings-movable-home-point" width="500" height="225"> <br>